Investing for short-term goals

 RELATED ARTICLES

-Make the most of required distributions
+Make the most of your required minimum distributions

 It’s important at any age to know the exceptions, tax implications and strategies for maximizing your required minimum distributions from certain retirement accounts.